Mridini31/Customer-segmentation/README.md

 - Offer loyalty programs to premium customers.
 - Design targeted campaigns for medium-tier clusters.
 - Provide discounts to convert low spending groups.

+**Potential Integration:**

+This tool could be integrated with e-commerce platforms such as Shopify to analyze merchant customer data and generate actionable marketing insights.

 ---